LucHermitte/vim-UT/README.md

   * Check UT works fine under windows (where paths have spaces, etc), and on UTF-8 files
   * Simplify `s:errors` functions
   * Merge with Tom Link's tAssert plugin? (the UI is quite different)
-  * `:AssertEquals` that shows the name of both expressions and their values as well -- a correct distinction of both parameters will be tricky with regexes ; using functions will loose either the name, or the value in case of local/script variables use ; we need macros _à la C_...
   * Support Embedded comments like for instance:
 ```
 Assert 1 == 1 " 1 must value 1